Asashou/notes/08_pandas/08_pandas.md

         - `exps.subject.nunique()`

 - `.groupby()` is amazing!
-    - give it column name to "group by", and it finds all the unique values of that column
+    - give it column name to "group by", and it finds all the unique values in that column
     - returns a groupby object, with all the same simple stats methods, including `.describe()`, but now tabulated according to the unique values of the chosen column
     - `exps.groupby('outcome').mean()`
     - `exps.groupby('outcome').describe()`